 - The rule does not include WIC, Children’s Health Insurance Program (CHIP), subsidized school lunches, food banks, shelters, and other programs.

 - The rule does not change the eligibility for public benefit programs.

-- Use of public benefits by U.S. citizen children and other family members will not count against you.
+- Use of public benefits by U.S. citizen children and other family members are generally not considered; immigration officials will consider only public benefits received directly by the person applying for change of status.